Major General (Ret) Arnold L. Punaro | Chairman

 The RFPB now serves as an independent advisor to the Secretary of Defense on all reserve and guard matters to include advice and recommendations on strategies, policies and practices to improve and enhance the capabilities, efficiency and effectiveness of the reserve components.

-In addition to chairing the Reserve Forces Policy Board, Mr. Punaro also serves as a member of the Defense Business Board (DBB), and recently chaired a DBB task force on reforming the DoD requirements process.
+In addition to chairing the Reserve Forces Policy Board, Mr. Punaro is Chairman of the National Defense Industrial Association, the largest industry group with over 1,600 member companies.
 He is a Senior Associate at the Center for Strategic and International Studies in Washington, D.C.
 He is also a visiting scholar at the Bipartisan Policy Center.
-He serves on the non-profit boards of the Atlantic Council, the National Defense Industrial Association as Vice-Chairman, Wolf Trap Foundation for the Performing Arts, the University of Georgia’s School of Public and International Affairs Board of Visitors, the Maxwell School of Citizenship and Public Affairs at Syracuse University, and the Georgia Institute of Technology Sam Nunn School of International Affairs.
+He serves on the non-profit boards of the Atlantic Council, the University of Georgia’s School of Public and International Affairs Board of Visitors, the Maxwell School of Citizenship and Public Affairs at Syracuse University, and the Georgia Institute of Technology Sam Nunn School of International Affairs.

-He is chief executive officer of the Punaro Group, LLC, a Washington-based consulting firm specializing in the national security field.
+He is chief executive officer of the Punaro Group, LLC, a Washington-based consulting firm he founded in 2010 specializing in the national security field.
 He was previously an executive vice president at Science Applications International Corporation (SAIC) from 1997 to 2010.

 A retired U.S. Marine Corps Major General, he was assigned as the Director of the Marine Corps Reserve from May 2001 to October 2003, and as Deputy Commanding General, Marine Corps Combat Development Command (Mobilization) from August 2000 to May 2001.
 From 1997 to 2000, he served as the Commanding General of the 4th Marine Division headquartered in New Orleans, Louisiana.
 He served on the Reserve Forces Policy Board as a member from 1997 to 2003.
 His previous assignments as a general officer were Commanding General, Marine Corps Mobilization Command, Kansas City, Missouri, and Deputy Commander, Marine Forces Reserve.
 He served on active duty as an Infantry Platoon Commander in Vietnam where he was awarded the Bronze Star for valor and Purple Heart.
 In December 1990, he was mobilized for Operation Desert Shield in Saudi Arabia.
 In December 1993, he completed a tour of extended active duty as Commander of Joint Task Force Provide Promise (Forward) in the former Yugoslavia.
 He was mobilized for a third time in May 2003 in support of Operation Enduring Freedom and Operation Iraqi Freedom.